Flagstaff, Arizona: Rail

 The major rail corridor running through Flagstaff is the Southern Transcon, originally built by the Santa Fe Railroad and now owned and operated by the BNSF Railway.
 Passenger rail service is provided by Amtrak at the downtown Flagstaff station, connecting on east–west routes to Los Angeles and Albuquerque via the Southwest Chief line.

 Air

 Air travel is available through Flagstaff Pulliam Airport (IATA: FLG, ICAO: KFLG, FAA LID: FLG), just south of the city.
 The airport is primarily a small, general aviation airport with a single 6999 ft runway.
 The airport finished a major expansion project to add 1800 ft to the north end of the runway and lengthen the taxiway in 2007.
 The primary purpose of the project was to increase its viability for commercial and regional jets.
-As of January 2020, the airport offers year-round direct flights to Phoenix Sky Harbor International Airport, Dallas-Fort Worth International Airport, and Denver International Airport, on American Airlines and United Airlines.
+As of January 2023, the airport offers year-round direct flights to Phoenix Sky Harbor International Airport and Dallas-Fort Worth International Airport on American Airlines.